TFT patch 11.8 patch notes: Spirit & Aurelion Sol nerfs, Azir buffs

-TFT patch 11.8 is on its way, and it’s a solemn one.
+TFT patch 11.8 notes are here, and it’s a solemn one.
 It’s the final update of Fates ahead of Reckoning’s arrival at the end of April.
 However, Riot are going out with a bang, having some fun with the balancing in the final two weeks of the set.

 Get ready to farewell TFT Fates.
 With Set 5, Reckoning, on the way at the end of April, TFT patch 11.8 is the last update for Set 4 — and your last chance to grind ranked.